 - a history of financial responsibility and organizational integrity, and

-- be managed by individuals who have knowledge or experience regarding federal and state employment tax compliance and related business practices.
+- Be managed by individuals with knowledge or experience regarding federal and state employment tax compliance and related business practices.

-Once certified, the CPEO is required to post an annual bond of up to $ million guaranteeing payment of employment taxes.
+Once certified, the CPEO must post an annual bond of up to $ million, guaranteeing payment of employment taxes.

 How do PEOs operate?

-How a PEO works depends on the chosen business model of the PEO, the engagement agreement between the client company and the PEO, as well as the laws and regulations that apply in a given state or country.
+How a PEO works depends on the chosen business model of the PEO, the engagement agreement between the client company and the PEO, and the laws and regulations that apply in a given state or country.